puskarpy/tiny-boi-css/README.md

 For full list of classes, check the dist/output.css

 ## Contributions
 Contributions are welcome!
-Even though I just made it as a fun projecy, if you find issues or want to add utilities, feel free to open a PR.
+Even though I just made it as a fun project, if you find issues or want to add utilities, feel free to open a PR.
-It is a fun project that I made.

 ## Disclaimer
 Tiny-Boi-CSS is inspired by Tailwind CSS, but all code is original and independently implemented.
 I just made it because I was bored and wanted to do something.